 - Restart your Splunk server after the last one is installed.
 (If you do it in the above order, the last install will ask you to do so).

-- ON YOUR SPLUNK SERVER, Install a trial license key in our app (or full key if it’s available)
+- ON YOUR SPLUNK SERVER, Install a trial license key (or full production key) in our app

 - IN CUCM, add a new Billing Server entry pointing to your SFTP server.

 - See our Call Manager Configuration documentation, complete those steps and come back here.

 - Confirm that the server is actually saving files on the SFTP server in the location expected!
 (This might take a few minutes depending on call volume).

 - ON YOUR SPLUNK SERVER, set up the data inputs

 - In the Cisco CDR Reporting and Analytics app, click Setup >Set up data inputs

 - Follow the wizard’s prompts to select the appropriate folder.

 Once you’ve made it through those, you should be able to start searching data.